CallmeBK/VolLightbarCtrlWithDS4/README.md

 Control volume using DS4 controller.
 DS4 lightbar used as DS4 battery indicator.

 # How to use
-Press Select and L1 simultaneously to lower volume Press Select and R1 simultaneously to raise volume Press Select, L1, and R1 simultaneously to mute volume
+Press Select and L1 simultaneously to lower volume\n Press Select and R1 simultaneously to raise volume Press Select, L1, and R1 simultaneously to mute volume